 Sip Bordeaux-style wines in splashy historic setting.

 “The Eventual Choice of the American Public” reads the copy in a framed 1930s print ad for Martini Wines.
 The wording seems awkward until you realize it refers to the nearly decade and a half, then finally ending, that the U.S. banned alcohol sales.
-Louis M. Martini, who’d started making wine before Prohibition, set about building a winery amid 29 acres he’d purchased about a mile and a quarter south of downtown St. Helena.
-The land cost Martini a mere $3,000 – these days an acre goes for six figures.
+In 1933 he established a winery about a mile and a quarter south of downtown St. Helena.

 Soak Up the History

-Soaking up the history of Louis M. Martini Winery, whose Italian-born namesake emigrated to San Francisco then returned to Italy to learn winemaking is one of the pleasures of a visit here.
-Equally appealing are the wines, particularly the Cabernet Sauvignons from the Monte Rosso Vineyard atop Sonoma Mountain and bottlings of Malbec, Cabernet Franc, and other Bordeaux varietals.
+Soaking up the history of Louis M. Martini Winery, whose Italian-born namesake emigrated to San Francisco, later returning briefly to Italy to learn winemaking, is one of the pleasures of a visit here.
+Equally appealing are the wines, particularly the Cabernet Sauvignons from the Monte Rosso Vineyard atop Moon Mountain in Sonoma and bottlings of Malbec, Cabernet Franc, and other Bordeaux varietals.

 Multiple Tasting Options